subhadeep-maishal/GPM-TOY/README.md

 # GPM-TOY
-Gaussian Plume model for TOY test_case
+Gaussian Plume model for TOY test_case for coupling

 developed in indian institute of technology kharagpur